 Corin Bell has been with AfSL since January 2012 and is a Co-ordinator for the Energy Academy Programme.
 Corin works directly with Housing Associations across Greater Manchester to engage and support local residents in learning about energy efficiency and sustainability, reducing their domestic energy use, and helping others to do the same.
 The programme aims to support tenants in reducing their carbon footprint, help those on limited incomes to reduce or avoid fuel poverty, and recruit community volunteers to help us spread the word.

 Corin is a freelance sustainability worker specialising in communications, engagement, energy efficiency and sustainable food.
 She has been working and volunteering in sustainability for around 5 years in the public and charity sectors.

 Hidden talents: making amazing curries, baking bread, correcting other people's spelling and grammar, growing (and eating) veg, and asking the question (probably far too often)….
 I wonder if you can make booze out of that?

 Energy Academy Programme Manager

 Simon joined AfSL in 2011 to help progress the development of the Energy Academy programme, which he now manages.
-He has wide experience of sustainability, built up over 18 years managing environmental projects at local, city-regional and EU levels.
-In January 2012, Simon also took on the part-time role of Volunteer Co-ordinator at AfSL.
+He has wide experience of sustainability, built up over 20 years managing environmental projects at local, city-regional and EU levels.
+Simon combines his AfSL hours with working part-time at Ethical Consumer co-operative, based in Hulme, Manchester.

 View the top